Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Supported from firmware version 3.6*

-Write data to a Modbus slave device.
+Write data to a Modbus slave device using standard Modbus protocol.
+If the device you wish to commuicatre with does not use the standard Modbus-RTU command set then you may be able to communicate with it using M260.4 instead.

 ### Parameters